cranbury/ga_jan_wdi_tag/README.md

-# App Academy Chrome Tab
+# GA Chrome Tab

-This is a browser extension to open a new tab with a page of links to commonly used resources, as well as App Academy repos.
+This is a browser extension to open a new tab with a page of links to commonly used resources.

 ## Installation